prog4biol/pfb2019/README.md

 `$ python3`

-Note: '$' indicates the command line prompt
+Note: '$' indicates the command line prompt.
+Recall from Unix 1 that every computer can have a different prompt!

 First Python Commands: